-We also provide products and services, directly and indirectly, to a variety of governmental entities, both domestically and internationally.
-Risks associated with licensing and selling products and services to governmental entities include longer sales cycles, varying governmental budgeting processes and adherence to complex procurement regulations and other government-specific contractual requirements.
+We also provide products and services, directly and indirectly, to a variety of government entities, both domestically and internationally.
+Risks associated with licensing and selling products and services to government entities include more extended sales and collection cycles, varying governmental budgeting processes and adherence to complex procurement regulations and other government-specific contractual requirements.
 Ineffectively managing these risks could result in various civil and criminal penalties and administrative sanctions, including termination of contracts, payment of fines, and suspension or debarment from future government business, as well as harm to our reputation.

 We outsource a substantial portion of our customer service and technical support activities to third-party service providers.
 We rely heavily on these third-party customer service and technical support representatives working on our behalf, and we expect to continue to rely heavily on third parties in the future.
 This strategy provides us with lower operating costs and greater flexibility, but also presents risks to our business due to the fact that we may not be able to influence the quality of support as directly as we would be able to do if our own employees performed these activities.
-Our customers may react negatively to providing information to, and receiving support from, third-party organizations, especially if based overseas.
-If we encounter problems with our third-party customer service and technical support providers, our reputation may be harmed and we could lose customers and associated revenues.
+Our customers may react negatively to providing information to, and receiving support from, third-party organizations, especially if these third-party organizations are based overseas.
+If we encounter problems with our third-party customer service and technical support providers, our reputation may be harmed and we could lose customers and associated revenue.

-Certain of our enterprise offerings have long and complex sales cycles.
+Certain of our enterprise offerings have extended and complex sales cycles, which can make our sales cycles unpredictable.

-Sales cycles for some of our enterprise offerings, including our Adobe Marketing Cloud Solutions and ETLAs in our Digital Media business, are long and complex.
+Sales cycles for some of our enterprise offerings, including our Adobe Marketing Cloud solutions and ETLAs in our Digital Media business, are multi-phased and complex.
 The complexity in these sales cycles is due to a number of factors, including:

-- the need for our sales representatives to educate customers about the use and benefit of our large-scale deployments of our products and services, including technical capabilities, security features, potential cost savings and return on investment; - the desire of large and medium size organizations to undertake significant evaluation processes to determine their technology requirements prior to making information technology expenditures;
+the need for our sales representatives to educate customers about the use and benefit of our large-scale deployments of our products and services, including technical capabilities, security features, potential cost savings and return on investment;

-- the need for our representatives to spend a significant amount of time assisting potential customers in their testing and evaluation of our products and services: - the negotiation of large, complex, enterprise-wide contracts, as often required by our and our customers' business and legal representatives; - the need for our customers to obtain requisition approvals from various decision makers within their organizations; and - customer budget constraints, economic conditions and unplanned administrative delays.
+- the desire of large and medium size organizations to undertake significant evaluation processes to determine their technology requirements prior to making information technology expenditures; - the need for our representatives to spend a significant amount of time assisting potential customers in their testing and evaluation of our products and services; - the negotiation of large, complex, enterprise-wide contracts, as often required by our and our customers' business and legal representatives; - the need for our customers to obtain requisition approvals from various decision makers within their organizations; and - customer budget constraints, economic conditions and unplanned administrative delays.

 We spend substantial time and expense on our sales efforts without any assurance that potential customers will ultimately purchase our solutions.
-As we target our sales efforts at larger enterprise customers, these trends are expected to continue.
+As we target our sales efforts at larger enterprise customers, these trends are expected to continue and could have a greater impact on our results of operations.
 Additionally, our enterprise sales pattern has historically been uneven, where a higher percentage of a quarter's total sales occur during the final weeks of each quarter, which is common in our industry.
-Our long sales cycle for these products makes it difficult to predict when a given sales cycle will close.
+Our extended sales cycle for these products and services makes it difficult to predict when a given sales cycle will close.